- Food and Cooking»

 - fresh juicy lime slices or wedges

-- a clean slim jim (tall slim glass, like the picture)
+- a clean slim jim or highball (tall slim glass, like the picture)

 - a 50 ml measure